 He wrapped his arms around her waste.
 (Yuk!
 I’m seeing a really nasty visual here.
 Hopefully the next time he’ll wrap his arms around her waist.)

 During a sex scene a character is having an organism.
 (There’s an interesting twist to a love scene.
 After the tryst is over he or she will need to see a doctor.)

 What do all these faux paus have in common?
-They all, allegedly, were found in self-published books.
+They were all allegedly found in self-published books.
 And while it may be funny to us, it’s certainly not as funny to the authors who wrote them.
-These are just a few of the mistakes that a good editor will catch, and correct.
+These are just a few of the mistakes a good editor will catch, and correct.

 So you still think you don’t need an editor?
 Well, if you don’t mind being laughed at on a public forum then maybe you don’t.
 However, if you want to be taken seriously as an author, and if you want your book to be successful, you need find yourself a good editor.

 It’s one of my all time biggest irks.
 Seeing so-called job listings for creative services, from people working on other creative projects, with such caveats as, “We can’t afford to pay at the present time,” or, “No pay but we’ll provide food.”
 Then there’s my all time favorite.
 “We can’t afford to pay you but we’ll give you free exposure.”

 Wow.
 Some things make me so angry it’s hard to find the right words.